kasslent/clc-digital-skills/_lessons/module-2.2.md

 > In this [Codepen](http://codepen.io/learningcode/pen/vNRadg), let's try the different `display` property values and see how it affects inline & block HTML elements.

 ## Center Aligning with `margin`
-Using `margin:0 auto` to auto-align content only works with block elements!
-If you're trying to center an inline-element you need to apply the `text-align: center` property and value to the parent of the inline element.
+Using `margin:0 auto` to auto-align content only works with `block` elements!
+If you're trying to center an `inline` element, you need to use `text-align: center` on the parent of the inline element.

-Looking back at our auto-aligned block element:
+Let's look back at our auto-aligned block element:
 <div style="width:600px;margin: 0 auto;background:lightblue;">
   <p>Auto aligned!</p>
 </div>

+  `div{
+    background: lightblue;
+    width: 600px;
+  }`

 <br>
-Notice how the background color only extends the set width of the element?
-What if you want to auto align the content only and have different background colors or images?
+Notice how the background colour only extends the set width of the element?
+What if you want to auto align only the content, and have different background colors or images?
 In the example below, notice that content stays in the middle but the background styles expand the width of the page?

 ![]({{ site.img }}/module3/content-align.jpg)